1Eba/simple_shell/README.md

-AUTHORS - List of contributors to this repository man_1_simple_shell - Manual page for the simple_shell shell.h - program header file coincidence.c -
-coincidence - looks for coincidence ext - free and exit buffer env - prints environ compare_path - compare PATH in environ str_concate - concates two strings free.c - function related to free freeAll - frees a buffer checks - writes to standar error exit.c - fuction related to exit sigintHandler - signal error free_env - frees the shell's environment getargs.c - funtion creates an array of pointers count - counts the buffer getargs - creates arrays of ponters with all the arguments get_env.c - enviromental variables related function get_env - gets an environ char get_pwd - creates a pointer of the path get_env1 - get a specific pointer from env
-_strtok.c - custom strtok
-_strtok - checks if a character matches in a string and breaks it into tokens getline1.c - functions related to get a line store_lineptr - aasigns the line getline1 - reads imput from a stream prompt.c - essential functions to the shell prompt - prints a prompt spaces.c - functions related to string manipulation spaces - compare size of string cpstring - duplicates a string cd_fun - cd function changepwd - change pwd and old pwd oldpwd - get oldpwd shell.c - main function of the shell main - the main function of the program ret - return function extstatus - return status writeexe - writes to standar error writes0 - writes to standar error calloc.c - allocates memory calloc - allocates memory and return a pointers realloc.c - reallocates memory calloc - reallocates memory and return a pointers strcpy.c - copies string to buffer strcpy - copies string to buffer aux.c - auxiliar functions to print strlen - returns the length of a string
+AUTHORS - List of contributors to this repository man_1_simple_shell - Manual page for the simple_shell shell.h - program header file shell.c - main function of the shell main - the main function of the program ret - return function extstatus - return status writeexe - writes to standar error writes0 - writes to standar error
-_puts - writes a string to standard output
-_puts2 - writes a string to standard erro unatoi - converts an unsigned int to a string writes3 - writes to estandar error
 Requirements
-simple_shell is designed to run in the Ubuntu 14.04 LTS linux environment and to be compiled using the GNU compiler collection v. gcc 4.8.4 with flags-Wall, -Werror, -Wextra, and -pedantic.
+simple_shell is designed to run in the Ubuntu 20.04 LTS linux environment and to be compiled using the GNU compiler collection v. gcc 4.8.4 with flags-Wall, -Werror, -Wextra, and -pedantic.

 Installation
-Clone this repository: git clone "https://github.com/1Eba/simple_shell.git" Change directories into the repository: cd simple_shell
+Clone this repository: git clone "https://github.com/Timex19/simple_shell.git" Change directories into the repository: cd simple_shell
 Compile: gcc -Wall -Werror -Wextra -pedantic *.c -o hsh Run the shell in interactive mode: ./hsh